cuboulder-MSD/digColl_rogerGBarryGlacierPhotos/README.md

 Metadata fields for the NSIDC Glacier Photograph Collection:

 ### Identifier
 A unique identifier for the digital surrogate of the photographic print or digital born photograph.
 See the File Naming Convention.
-This field was called Photo ID during the pre-grant phase
+This field was called Photo ID during the pre-grant phase. naidc_glacierPhotos_ is prefix, second part of identifier is constructed according to different methods, depending on the phase of the project.
 ### IdentifierLink
 Linking information for the identifier. [may be blank]
 ### Identifier ARK
 ARK identifier for the resource in the University of Colorado Libraries database.
+Controlled with the ARK server.
 [Permanent identifier]
 ### Identifier LUNA
 Identifier for the resource in the LUNA software.
 [May be retired after migration to a new platform.]
 ### Title